Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Agile Dashboard
 ===============

-The Tuleap AgileDashboard is a new service provided by Tuleap.
+The Tuleap AgileDashboard is a new service provided by Tuleap on top of trackers (see :ref:`trackers-and-real-time-reports`).
 It is highly configurable and adapts to almost any agile team.

 Features